JetpreeyaS-sys/fiction-gallery-django/README.md

 # Fiction Gallery Web Application

 ## 📌 Overview
 Fiction Gallery is a web application for managing and displaying novels, authors, and reviews.
-The system is built using Django and supports multiple user roles.
+The system is built using Django and supports multiple user roles.Designed to simulate a real-world content management system with user interaction and role-based access.

 ## 💡 Project Purpose
 This project was developed to create a centralized platform for managing and discovering novels, allowing users to interact through reviews and role-based access.